6hostsRus/flutter_game_ecosystem/docs/SEMANTIC_PARITY.md

 -    docs/metrics/in_app_purchase_symbols.json — discovered real plugin symbols
 -    docs/metrics/parity_diff_in_app_purchase.json — parity gaps summary

+CI triggers:

+-    Manual: Run the "semantic-parity" workflow with input enable=true.
+-    PR label: Add the label run-semantic-parity to a pull request that touches the paths listed at the top of the workflow; the job will run and upload artifacts.

+Matrix support:

+-    All specs under tools/parity_spec/\*.json are run in a matrix; add more spec files to include additional plugins.
+-    Artifacts are uploaded per package (semantic-parity-<package>).
+A summary comment with links to artifacts is posted on the PR.

-CI note: If the real plugin isn’t present, the builder will produce an empty map; the diff report will show all symbols as missing.
-Use the Real Plugin Matrix flags to control when to enforce this check.
+CI note: If the real plugin isn’t present, the job will skip gracefully.
+To generate artifacts locally, follow the commands above.